Tarun0919/Tarun-0919.github.io/README.md

 Hello!
 My name is Tarun.
 I am passionate about outdoor games, finding joy and energy in activities that keep me active and engaged with the outdoors.
 Academically, I achieved 80% in my 12th-grade examinations, demonstrating my commitment to academic excellence.
 In addition, I scored in the 96th percentile in the JEE Mains, reflecting my strong aptitude and dedication to pursuing higher education in the field of computer science engeneering I am driven by challenges and motivated to constantly strive for growth and improvement in all aspects of my life.
 ### My excel certificate
+aking the Excel course was a rewarding experience that significantly boosted my spreadsheet skills.
+I gained proficiency in advanced functions, data analysis, and visualization techniques, which are crucial for professional tasks.
+The course offered practical insights into organizing data effectively, creating complex formulas, and presenting information visually.
+I now feel confident in handling large datasets and generating insightful reports.
+Overall, it was a valuable investment in enhancing my productivity and analytical capabilities in both academic and professional settings.

 ![IMG-20240725-WA0003 1](https://github.com/user-attachments/assets/a5fd6449-52a2-4dc1-b0a2-a9844d143c9a)

 ### Induction Activity report